wdiechmann/fish/README.md

 ## Deployment

-Read my post on https://cunnin.gs - retrofit the clone to your choice of db, server, etc and enjoy with a single `git push dokku master`
+Read [my post](https://cunnin.gs/2-weeks-of-elixir-phoenix-docker-hell/) - retrofit the clone to your choice of db, server, etc and enjoy with a single `git push dokku master`

 ## Notes